wp-plugins/dandyid-services/readme.txt

 == Change History ==

+**Rev 1.1.0**  2009-Jan-06

+* Preserve local online-identities cache if DandyID API is down, or site is not available.

 **Rev 1.0.9**  2009-Jan-06

 * If no setup credentials are configured, do not attempt to retrieve DandyID online identities.